|

 Keep the following records on file and available at the principal business office of your New Mexico LLC:

-- Names and addresses of all Members and Officers of the New Mexico LLC
+- Names and addresses of all Members and Managers of the New Mexico LLC

 - Articles of Organization for the New Mexico LLC and any Amendments to them